battlecode/battlecode20/client/README.md

 If you want to add a dependency, run `npm install --save package-name` and then `npm install --save @types/package-name` (for the typescript declarations).
 If `@types/package-name` doesn't exist, sacrifice a goat, or possibly a grad student.

 Also note that this repo doesn't contain all of the client code.
-See [battlecode-playback](https://github.com/battlecode/battlecode-playback); that's the library that actually reads and replays the `.bc17` match files.
+See `../playback`; that's the library that actually reads and replays the `.bc17` match files.
 This repo has everything else; video, sound, controls, etc.

-If you've made a change in -playback and want to integrate it here, you'll need to commit it, get the commit hash, and then put the commit hash in `package.json`, replacing the current one, and then do `npm install`.
-It's a bit of a pain; the cost of cutting things out into libraries, sadly.
+If you've made a change in `../playback` and want to integrate it here, you need to do `npm install` again.
+It's a bit of a pain; and should probably be integrated in this folder at some point.

 ### Deploying